 - Purchase the complete Expat Arrivals Qatar Guide (PDF)

-It should be noted that waiting periods may be an inconvenience, especially during Ramadan.
+That said, waiting periods may be an inconvenience, especially during Ramadan.
 Many suggest that it’s best for visa applications to be submitted well before or just after this time.
 In any event, we strongly recommend checking the MoI website regularly and contacting the nearest embassy and consulate for support.

 Tourist visas for Qatar

 Citizens from many countries must apply for a visa in advance, and this can be done by contacting the nearest embassy directly and doing the application process online.